-Exercise 4 In the data set pressure (base package), examine the dependence of pressure on temperature.

-[The relevant theory is that associated with the Claudius-Clapeyron equation.
-Search on the internet, or look in a library, for information on this equation.]
+In the data set pressure (datasets), examine the dependence of pressure on temperature.
+[The relevant theory is that associated with the Claudius-Clapeyron equation, by which the logarithm of the vapor pressure is approximately inversely proportional to the absolute temperature.
+For further details of the Claudius-Clapeyron equation, search on the internet, or look in a suitable reference text.]